Physical Therapy — DPT

 Graduation from a physical therapist education program accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), 3030 Potomac Ave., Suite 100, Alexandria, Virginia 22305-3085; Phone: 703-706-3245; Email: accreditation@apta.org, is necessary for eligibility to sit for the licensure examination, which is required in all states, the District of Columbia, Puerto Rico, and the U.S. Virgin Islands.

 Candidacy is considered to be an accredited status, as such the credits and degree earned from a program with Candidacy status are considered, by CAPTE, to be from an accredited program.
-Therefore, students in the charter (first) class should be eligible to take the licensure exam even if CAPTE withholds accreditation at the end of the candidacy period.
+Therefore, students in the charter (first) class will be eligible to take the licensure exam even if CAPTE withholds accreditation at the end of the candidacy period.
 That said, it is up to each state licensing agency, not CAPTE, to determine who is eligible for licensure.
 Information on licensing requirements should be directed to the Federation of State Boards of Physical Therapy (FSBPT; www.fsbpt.org) or specific state boards (a list of state boards and contact information is available on FSBPT's website.)

 The Doctor of Physical Therapy program is housed in the School of Kinesiology, College of Education at Auburn University.
 The program has modern, well-equipped laboratories for research, teaching, and hands-on clinical training.
 Also located on-site is the human anatomy simulation laboratory wherein experiential learning opportunities are provided to complement classroom instruction.